Raoina/EDA_Upwork_Jobs/README.md

           Data Analyst
           Android Developer
     - Output: A CSV file containing job links for each category, which will be used in the next step to extract job details.

+2. Extracting Job Details
+    - File: Scrapping_All_Jobs_per_Track.py (or .ipynb)
+    - Description: This script loops through the job URLs in each track's CSV file, accesses each job listing, and extracts relevant features such as:
+Price, Job Type, Required skills, duration, etc.
+    - Output: A CSV file for each track containing the scraped job details.